Published: May 24, 2024

 }

-Dev Drive Setup
+Optimizing with Dev Drive

-What to Store on Dev Drive
+What to Store on Dev Drive:

 • Source code repositories and project files

-• Package caches
+• Package caches for faster dependency resolution

 • Build output and intermediate files

-What Not to Store on Dev Drive
+What Not to Store on Dev Drive:

 • Developer tools like Visual Studio, MSBuild, .NET SDK, etc.